Hahli144/push_swap/README.md

   ```
 ./checker [-v] [args ...]
   ```
-Checker takes integers as an argument.
+Checker takes integers as arguments.
+On execution, checker will wait for instructions on the standard input.
+When reading is stopped, checker will print "OK" if the instructions result in a sorted array, and "KO" if not.

 The optional ```-v``` flag enables debug mode, which prints both stacks after each operation.

-On execution, checker will wait for instructions on the standard input.
-Valid instructions are:
+ Valid instructions for checker are:
 ```
 sa - swap the first 2 elements at the top of stack a